-Stephen Schultz earned an MFA degree from Stanford in 1974 after completing undergraduate work at the Rhode Island School of Design and the San Francisco Art Institute.
+Stephen Schultz earned an MFA degree from Stanford in 1974 after completing undergraduate work at the Rhode Island School of Design, the Boston Museum School and the San Francisco Art Institute.

 Schultz has taught painting and drawing at Stanford University, the University of Iowa in Iowa City and the University of Washington in Seattle.
 He currently lives and works in North Idaho.